Entersjkhdfkjdhfksjf/browser-linux/README.md

  - open the toolbox (the icon at the bottom) and press save now and/or enable autosave
  - See [saving.md](docs/saving.md)
+## How to run
+- First open the Microsoft edge browser.
+- Next open this GitHub repo and open the GitHub Pages deployment
+- Append "?mem=65" to the end of the url
+- Once the Boot loader appears choose the third option (The Gui does not work yet)
+- Scroll down and click on the setting icpn, once done click on the fullscreen button.
+- Wait (This will probably take some time)
+- Enjoy Tiny Core Linux on you Xbox

 ## How to embed